Bunk/resume/src/resume.md

 Data Advantage, LLC
 :   **Jan 2008 - Nov 2009 (aquisition)** *Director of Software Architecture*

-    * Extended the Quality Manager (QM) application with automated back-office tools leading to an exponential increase in developer productivity.
-    * Designed and engineered an automated reporting system which interfaced with government healthcare regulators and met strenuous regulations on quality and timelines.
-    * Designed and engineered the Hospital Value Index (HVI) which allowed the general public to easily rank hospitals in their area by many criteria, including the ability to geo-spatially navigate through a GIS solution.
-    * Brought attention to Data Advantage through these applications, eventually resulting in an aquisition by Press Ganey.
-    * Recruited, trained, coached, and managed a team of five additional developers.

     Tech Stack: C#, ASP.NET MVC, Caliburn / Prism, Castle Windsor, NHibernate, SQL Server 2008 R2, SSRS, JavaScript, jQuery, RaphaelJS, HighCharts, ArcGIS, SVN, Cruise Control

 Loch Erin
 :   **Feb 2007 - Jan 2008 (acquisition)** *Principal Software Architect*

-    * Architected and engineered the Quality Manager (QM) web-based front-end application designed to meet governmental compliance regulations around quality of care metrics in hospitals.
-    * Architected and engineered a custom visual flowcharting rules engine for the QM application built upon Microsoft Workflow Foundation (WF).
-We were one of the first Microsoft shops to deliver a production implementation of WF.
-    * Designed and engineered the backend database structure and ORM layer for the QM application.
-    * Guided and trained a team of three developers.

     Tech Stack: C#, ASP.NET, HTML/CSS, WCF, WF, SQL Server 2008, NHibernate

 Community Health Systems
 :   **Feb 2007 - Jan 2008** *Sr. Web Developer*

-    * Architected and engineered the Quality Resource Manager (QRM) application and built a very simple rules engine developed using a DSL written with Antlr.
-    * Designed and engineered a physician privileges tracking system that helped hospitals monitor which physicians were performing outside of their privileges.
-    * Coordinated with other internal departments to deliver ad-hoc reporting solutions as needed.
-    * Mentored and held lunch & learns for developers.

     Tech Stack: C#, ASP.NET, SQL Server, SSRS, Antlr